softwareInkhub/waani_v5/README.md

 ## Prerequisites

 1. Go 1.24 or later
-2. MongoDB 4.4+ running locally or accessible
+2. AWS account with DynamoDB access
-3. AWS account with DynamoDB access
+3. Git for version control
-4. Git for version control
+4. SQLite (usually comes with the OS)

 ## Installation